djekmusic/PowerAppsWorkshop/Lab 1.md

 3. Now lest add one more control into line template in order to display device's price
 4. Select first row of the Gallery and on Insert tab click Label
 5. Adjust label size and place it in right corner
-6. Set the Text property to the follow value:
+6. Set the Text property of the Label to the following value:
 > Text(ThisItem.UnitPrice, "[$-en-US]$#.00")
 7. The final result should look like this: